 Where can I find more information about parenting apart?

-See the Legal Services Society (LSS) Family Law in British Columbia website for more information about parenting apart.
+Legal Aid BC's Family Law in British Columbia website provides information about parenting apart.
 It addresses common family law topics, including:

 - Can you move – with or without your child?